 To make the dough place the flour, salt and butter (or oil) on top of your work surface and start combining using a large knife, cutting through the mixture and gradually adding the water into the middle and gathering up the mixture with the knife to prevent the water from escaping.
-When the dough starts to come together and all the water has been added knead for 2-3 minutes until the dough becomes smooth, soft and elastic.
+When all the water has been added and the dough comes together continue kneading for 6 more minutes until smooth and soft.
 If it sticks to your hands add a bit of flour (not more than 1 tsp) and knead in.
-Cover with a bowl or wrap in cling film and set aside for 15 minutes.
+Cover with a bowl or wrap in cling film and set aside for 20 minutes.

 Divide the dough into 3 parts (easier to work with) and roll out one part (keeping the other 2 covered) on top of a very lightly floured surface as thinly as possible, 2-3 mm in thickness (don't worry, the dough is quite resilient and won't tear easily).
-Using a glass with a diameter of about 7 cm make round shapes (gather up the excess dough and add to the other dough part).
+Using a glass with a rim diameter of about 7 cm (or a little bigger if you prefer) make round shapes (gather up the excess dough and add to the other dough part).

 Place 4-5 blueberries in the middle of each dough shape (if the dough is sticking to the work surface use a knife to help it come off but take care not to tear it).
 With tips of your fingers stick the edges of the dumpling together removing any air bubbles - go over the edge twice for each dumpling.

 Place the dumplings on a lightly floured surface and cover with a tea towel.